amaredeus/degen-api/docs/architecture/degen-api-style.md

 <br />

-## Database
+## Database Models

 ### Typegoose & NestJS Integration

 This project leverages [typegoose](https://typegoose.github.io/typegoose/docs/guides/quick-start-guide) via [nestjs-typegoose](https://kpfromer.github.io/nestjs-typegoose/docs/usage).
 Typegoose allows us to specify types for mongo collections via Typescript classes with special decorators.
 Nestjs-typegoose allows us to [define these models as module dependencies](https://kpfromer.github.io/nestjs-typegoose/docs/usage#providing-the-model-for-our-services) to they can be [injected via NestJS DI](https://kpfromer.github.io/nestjs-typegoose/docs/usage#creating-the-service).

+Also, ensure you make proper use of typegoose decorator options to enforce required properties where applicable.

 ### Models

 Define mongo models following the proper file format: `{collection}.model.ts`.
 A model can also be decorated with class-validator decorators so it can be used as controller param/body inputs as well or extended via [mapped types](https://docs.nestjs.com/openapi/mapped-types) to declare request and response objects more easily.

 **Do not put business logic in models.** I repeat, do not put business logic in models.
-Fat Models/the Active Record pattern are bad patterns.
+Fat Models/the Active Record pattern are, in practice, bad patterns.
 They often lead to convoluted, hard to follow logic, hard to test operations, and confusion around where new logic belongs.
-Keep models dumb and use the only as type and validation definition sources.
+Keep models dumb and use them only as type and validation definition sources.

 <br />